Where to Dispose of Tires for Free in Orange County

 California recycled or reused approximately 81% of its waste tires in the most recent reporting year, making it one of the leading states in tire recycling.
 When you dispose of your tires properly, you’re contributing to this circular economy.

-How to Dispose of Tires for Free in Orange County
+Your Guide to Free Tire Disposal in Orange County

 If you’re looking for no-cost options, here are the best ways to dispose of tires for free: